-Bits 0-5: Channel Enables
+Bits 0-7, 16-17: 1553 Channel Enables

-The channel enable bits indicate which channels are enabled on the board.
-For instance, if a two channel board was purchased, Bits 0 and 1 should be set to indicate that Channels 1 and 2 are enabled.
+The channel enables bits set to one indicate which channels are enabled on the board (in order of populated channels for device).
+For instance, if a two-channel board was purchased, bits 0 and 1 shall be set to indicate that Channels 1 and 2 are enabled/present.
+Bits 16 & 17 are for possible channels 9 and 10, respectively.